eugene-eeo/mailthon/docs/indepth.rst

 sadly not the case.
 SMTP is a protocol which only understands bytes, and was invented way back in
 `1982 <http://tools.ietf.org/html/rfc821>`_ when
-(only?)
-ASCII was the dominant encoding and nobody cared about characters outside the English alphabet.
+nobody cared about characters outside the English alphabet.

 As a result, the simple ASCII encoding stuck and was used as the de-facto standard for emails and